 - Verdict: Three stars

-Positioned in a dress circle location you will find this S-P-A-C-I-O-U-S family home.
-Resting on a 2561m2 allotment with great street appeal, this property will...
+Positioned on a lovely no through street you will find this S-P-A-C-I-O-U-S family home.
+Resting on a beautifully landscaped 1000m2 allotment, this home is...

 Join the Community.

 Update your news preferences and get the latest news delivered to your inbox.